top of page

 It doesn’t replace a food-first approach to magnesium, and it isn’t a medicine.
 But for some people, especially during periods of stress or low intake, it can offer gentle additional support alongside diet and lifestyle foundations.

-It provides magnesium in a way that is typically well tolerated, even for people who struggle with other magnesium supplements.
+Magnesium glycinate provides magnesium in a way that is well absorbed, and typically well tolerated, even for people who struggle with other magnesium supplements because it is gentle on digestion.

 • Relaxation and a calmer nervous system